jindongwang/transferlearning/code/README.md

 *Transfer learning toolbox; some useful transfer learning and domain adaptation codes*

 > It is a waste of time looking for the codes from others.
 So I **clean** and **reimplement** them here in a way that you can **easily understand** and use.
-The following are some of the popular transfer learning {domain adaptation) methods in recent years, and I know most of them will be chosen to compare with your own method.
+The following are some of the popular transfer learning (domain adaptation) methods in recent years, and I know most of them will be chosen to compare with your own method.
-> It is still ++on the go++.
+> It is still **on the go**.
 You are welcome to contribute and suggest other methods.

 - - -